-In the current reporting period, 9 sightings with 18 dolphins were sighted.
+In the current reporting period, six sightings with nine dolphins were sighted.
 All these sightings were on-effort records under favourable weather condition (i.e. Beaufort Sea State 3 or below with favourable visibility).
 Details of dolphin sightings are presented in Appendix C.

 Distribution of all CWD sightings recorded in the current reporting period is illustrated in Figure 6.2.
-In NWL, a CWD sighting was recorded in the west of HKIA.
-In WL, CWD sightings were recorded in the waters between Yi O and Peaked Hill.
-In SWL, CWD sightings were scattered throughout the survey area like the waters between Lo Kei Wan and Siu A Chau and at the offshore waters of Fan Lau.
+In NWL, a CWD sighting was recorded on Airport West transects within the North Lantau Marine Park.
+In WL, a CWD sighting was recorded in the waters between Yi O and Peaked Hill.
+In SWL, CWD sightings were scattered in waters between Fan Lau and Lo Kei Wan.
 There was no CWD sighting recorded in NEL during the reporting period.